kangax/przilla/src/memory-bank/progress.md

 ## What Works

+- **Import Page Radix UI Tabs (Apr 21, 2025):** The import page now uses Radix UI Tabs instead of custom tab implementation.
+This provides better accessibility, theme consistency, and simpler code.
+The tabs switch between SugarWOD and PRzilla import options, with each tab content rendering the appropriate import wizard wrapper.

+- **Lint Fix: Block-Style Disables for Test Mocks (Apr 21, 2025):**

+  - Strict ESLint rules (`@typescript-eslint/no-explicit-any`, `@typescript-eslint/no-unsafe-argument`) flagged `as any` usage in test mocks in `src/app/_components/AuthControls.test.tsx`, causing `npm run lint` to fail.
+  - Block-style disables (`/* eslint-disable ... */ ... /* eslint-enable ... */`) were applied around the tRPC mock return values in the test file.
+This is now the preferred approach for handling strict ESLint rules in test files.
+  - The codebase is now lint/type clean.

 - **Mobile WOD Card Blurb (Apr 21, 2025):** Each mobile WOD card now displays a short blurb under the workout title when collapsed, using the `difficultyExplanation` field if available, or a short description otherwise.
 This gives users a quick overview of each workout at a glance.

 - **SugarWOD Import Instructions (Apr 20, 2025):** The import page (`/import`) now includes a clear instructional section within the `ScoreImportWizard` component.
 This section provides step-by-step guidance (go to profile, click 'Export Workouts', wait for email, upload CSV), a direct link to the SugarWOD profile page, and an embedded screenshot (`public/images/sugarwod_export.png`) showing the 'Export Workouts' button location.
 This improves the usability of the score import feature.